 In addition to my experience as a Registered Psychologist, I received further training in Cognitive Behaviour Therapy and Mindfulness-based interventions.
 I was recently awarded certification in Death and Grief Studies through the Center for Loss in Colorado under the mentorship of Dr. Alan Wolfelt.
 In my sessions, I utilize both my professional and personal life experiences as I approach each client with empathy, warmth, and acceptance.
 I recognize that each client has unique circumstances, needs, and strengths.
 I work with clients to create a treatment plan personally suited to them.
 During sessions, I may employ Mindfulness, Cognitive Behaviour Therapy, Solution-Focused, and other techniques — all of which show evidence of having tremendous positive results.

 What Can I Expect During My First Session?

-The first session is booked as a 90-minute appointment.
-During this initial session, you and your counsellor will complete a small amount of paper work as well as go over your goals for counselling and how counselling might benefit you.
+During the initial session, you and your counsellor will complete a small amount of paper work as well as go over your goals for counselling and how counselling might benefit you.
 Together you and your counsellor will make a plan that is personally tailored to your unique strengths and goals.
 Your counsellor will often give you some things to do between sessions such as journaling, recording thoughts, reading, or other strategies specific to your situation.
 You are your greatest agent of change, so the more work you do at home, the quicker you will see results.

 What Are Your Fees?